lusitania/keep-it-simple/online-sync/README.md

 Flow of events:

  1. DataClient connects to the DataService
- 1. DataClient issues a registration request to the SourceController
+ 1. DataClient is ready for registration calls RemoteFlowControl to initiate registration
- 1. The SourceController sends RegistrationRequest command to the SourceControlService
+ 1. The RemoteFlowControl sends RegistrationRequest command to the FlowControl
-    1. The SourceControlService calls the DataService to issue Synchronisation messages
+    1. The FlowControl calls the DataService to issue Synchronisation messages
-    1. DataService sends SynchronisationMessages to the DataClient
+    1. DataService sends SynchronisationMessages to the DataClient and informs FlowControl
-    1. SourceControlService responds with a RegistrationRequestAcknowledgement
+    1. FlowControl responds to RemoteFlowControl with a RegistrationRequestAcknowledgement
- 1. The SourceController notifies the DataClient the synchronisation is underway
+ 1. The RemoteFlowControl notifies the DataClient the synchronisation is underway
- 1. The DataClient receives the Synchronisation messages and notifies the SourceController of successful registration
+ 1. The DataClient receives the Synchronisation messages and notifies the RemoteFlowControl of successful registration
- 1. SourceController sends RegistrationSuccess command to the SourceControlService
+ 1. RemoteFlowControl sends RegistrationSuccess command to the FlowControl
-    1. The SourceControlService notifies the DataService to stop sending SynchronisationMessages
+    1. The FlowControl notifies the DataService to stop sending Synchronisation messages
-    1. The SourceControlService sends RegistrationSuccessAcknowledgement
+    1. The FlowControl sends RegistrationSuccessAcknowledgement to RemoteFlowControl

 Entry condition:

- - SourceController is connected with SourceControlService
+ - RemoteFlowControl is connected with FlowControl and ready to issue commands

 Exit condition: